Rockylars/Wulfram/docs/characters/Oreb/idea.md

 **Forsaken:**
 - Red hearts: Losing them no longer loses the devil deal.
+- Soul hearts: Are converted into black hearts upon spawning or being given.
-- Soul/Black hearts: Now trigger the devil deal loss and are priced as valuable as red heart containers by the devil.
+- Black hearts: Now trigger the devil deal loss and are priced as valuable as red heart containers by the devil.

 **Oreb's Fate:**
-- Soul hearts: Are converted into black hearts upon spawning or being given.
 - Eternal hearts: Losing one turns Oreb into the Lost for the rest of the floor, like Tainted Jacob being hit by Dark Esau, but will grant a tears up for the floor.

 ---